 - The Sign of the Four, in Lippincott’s Monthly Magazine in 1890.

-- Disgusted with his publisher, Conan Doyle continued on with a series of short stories which appeared in the Strand Magazine starting with A Scandal in Bohemia in 1891.
+- Disgusted with his publisher, Conan Doyle continued on with a series of short stories that appeared in the Strand Magazine starting with A Scandal in Bohemia in 1891.

 - In 1893 Conan Doyle had Holmes and Professor Moriarty killed off in The Final Problem, so he could dedicate more time to his historical novels, but used the “prequel” to bring him back to live in 1901 in the Hound of the Baskervilles.